Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Recursive Binary Neural Network Learning Model with 2-bit/weight Storage Requirement

 Abstract:This paper presents a storage-efficient learning model titled Recursive Binary Neural Networks for embedded and mobile devices having a limited amount of on-chip data storage such as hundreds of kilo-Bytes.
-The main idea of the proposed model is to recursively recycle data storage of synaptic weights (parameters) during training.
+The main idea of the proposed model is to recursively recycle data storage of weights (parameters) during training.
 This enables a device with a given storage constraint to train and instantiate a neural network classifier with a larger number of weights on a chip, achieving better classification accuracy.
 Such efficient use of on-chip storage reduces off-chip storage accesses, improving energy-efficiency and speed of training.
-We verified the proposed training model with deep neural network classifiers and the permutation-invariant MNIST benchmark.
-Our model achieves data storage requirement of as low as 2 bits/weight while the conventional binary neural network learning models require data storage of 8 to 16 bits/weight.
-With same amount of data storage, our model can train a bigger network having more weights, achieving ~1% better classification accuracy than the conventional binary neural network learning model.
-To achieve the similar classification error, the conventional binary neural network model requires 3-4× more data storage for weights than our proposed model.
+We verified the proposed training model with deep and convolutional neural network classifiers on the MNIST and voice activity detection benchmarks.
+For the deep neural network, our model achieves data storage requirement of as low as 2 bits/weight, whereas the conventional binary neural network learning models require data storage of 8 to 32 bits/weight.
+With the same amount of data storage, our model can train a bigger network having more weights, achieving 1% less test error than the conventional binary neural network learning model.
+To achieve the similar classification error, the conventional binary neural network model requires 4× more data storage for weights than our proposed model.
+For the convolution neural network classifier, the proposed model achieves 2.4% less test error for the same on-chip storage or 6× storage savings to achieve the similar accuracy.

 TL;DR:We propose a learning model enabling DNN to learn with only 2 bit/weight, which is especially useful for on-device learning